zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

    and extract it on your file system.
 This example assumes the compiler was extracted to: :file:`~/gcc-arm-none-eabi-5_3-2016q1/`.

 #.
-Navigate to the main project directory:
+Navigate to the main project directory (where you cloned the Zephyr source from GitHub):

    .. code-block:: console